richbjhudson/richbjhudson.github.io/docs/_posts/2023-02-17-deploy_containers_to_k8s.md

   curl http://192.168.101.91:30080
   curl http://192.168.101.92:30080
   ```
-  *Note: If you browse to any node ip address in the cluster on the given port the requests are directed to the node.*
+  *Note: If you browse to any node ip address in the cluster on the given port the requests are directed to the Node that the Pod is running on.*

 ## Remove the Pod and Service K8s Cluster
 - Remove the *Pod and Container* specification: